FuelLabs/fuel-streams-js/README.md

 > [!WARNING]
 > This project is currently under development and is not yet ready for production use.

-The Fuel Streams TypeScript SDK provides a simple and robust way to interact with a NATS server, enabling seamless integration of pub/sub patterns, message streaming, and typed data structures.
-This SDK extends the capabilities of NATS by supporting type-safe interactions and convenient utilities for developers.
+The Fuel Streams TypeScript SDK provides a simple and robust way to interact with Fuel blockchain data streams through WebSocket connections, enabling real-time data access with type-safe interactions and convenient utilities for developers.

 ## 🚀 Features

-- **Typed Pub/Sub:** Publish and subscribe to NATS subjects with strong typing support
-- **Wildcard Filtering:** Consume messages from subjects with wildcards for flexible subscription patterns
-- **Stream Management:** Efficiently handle streaming data with utilities like `BlockStream`
-- **Ease of Use:** Intuitive APIs for initializing clients and managing subjects
+- **WebSocket-Based Streaming:** Real-time data streaming using WebSocket connections
-- **Type Safety:** Full TypeScript support with typed data structures
+- **Typed Data Structures:** Full TypeScript support with typed data structures
 - **Multiple Stream Types:** Support for blocks, transactions, receipts, inputs, outputs, and logs

-## 🚀 Features
+- **Flexible Delivery Policies:** Control how you receive data with options like `new` and `fromBlock`
+- **Network Support:** Connect to different networks (Mainnet, Local, Staging)
+- **Error Handling:** Comprehensive error handling and reporting

 ## 🛠 Installation